Here are a few tips that can help you cope during these sometimes challenging periods:

 *Temporarily move bedtime earlier, if needed.
 If your little one is not sleeping as well due to his/her sleep regression then he/she is more likely to become overtired.
 By being proactive and moving bedtime earlier you can help prevent your little one from becoming exhausted.

 *Offer more feedings if you think your baby is hungry.
 Sometimes growth spurts can accompany a sleep regression, so if your baby seems extra hungry during this time it’s okay to offer extra feedings as needed.

 *Be flexible, but try to maintain as consistent a schedule as possible.
 Children thrive with routine and do best napping and going to bed at predictable times.
 Typically the more you stay the course during a sleep regression, the easier it is to get back on track once it passes.

-If your baby or toddler is not getting the sleep he/she needs and you are interested in learning more about an alternative to the cry-it-out approach, please contact Tracie at Rest Well Baby (email@example.com) to schedule a FREE 15 minute call to learn more about her professional sleep coaching services.
+If your baby or toddler is not getting the sleep he/she needs and you are interested in learning how I might be able to assist your family, please feel free to contact me directly at: email@example.com to schedule a FREE 15 minute call.

 Yours in sleep,